lewispeckover/git2consul/README.md

 #### Configuration

-git2consul expects to be run on the same node as a Consul agent.  git2consul expects its own configuration to be stored as a JSON object in '/git2consul/config' in your Consul KV.
-The utility `utils/config_seeder.js` will take a JSON file and set `/git2consul/config` to contain its contents.
+git2consul expects to be run on the same node as a Consul agent.  git2consul expects its own configuration to be stored as a JSON object in '/etc/git2consul.json'.

 ##### Configuration Format